apptainer/apptainer-userdocs/gpu.rst

 These requirements can be satisfied by following the requirements on the `ROCm web site <https://rocm.github.io/ROCmInstall.html>`__

-At time of release, {Singularity} was tested successfully on Debian 10 with ROCm 2.8/2.9 and the upstream kernel driver, and Ubuntu 18.04 with ROCm 2.9 and the DKMS driver.
+At time of release, {Project} was tested successfully on Debian 10 with ROCm 2.8/2.9 and the upstream kernel driver, and Ubuntu 18.04 with ROCm 2.9 and the DKMS driver.